amd/quark-documentation/docs/pytorch/tutorial_gguf.rst

    <div style="text-align: center;">Figure 1</div>

-One may think of GGUF file as model config + Pytorch’s model state_dict.
+One may think of GGUF file as model config + Pytorch's model state_dict.
 The ``metadata`` key-value pairs correspond to model config while the ``tensors info`` key-value pairs + tensors data correspond to model state_dict.
 The quantization process actually converts tensors in fp32